 Even Better Sequel: Technically, triquel- Be the Creature was followed by Be the Creature 2.
 Hardly anyone remembers these, yet Wild Kratts is a remake of them.

 Foe Yay: There has been fan speculation of Zach and Aviva having been in a relationship at one point, and let's just say that she remembers things about him that no one else would remember about someone they purport to dislike.
-Also, in "Aardvark Town", she knew the code to disable the skullcaps without being told- either Zach is that much of a moron/creature of habit that he'd use the same code knowing his opponents knew it as well and could disable his systems before he knew anything, or else she knows him a lot better than she's putting on.
+Also, in "Mystery of the Weird-Looking Walrus", she knew the code to disable the skullcaps without being told- either Zach is that much of a moron/creature of habit that he'd use the same code knowing his opponents knew it as well and could disable his systems before he knew anything, or else she knows him a lot better than she's putting on.

 Food Porn: You may feel a sudden craving for brownies after watching A Bat in the Brownies